nathank00/Derivatives-Pricing/README.md

-## This repo has all of my derivatives pricing models, including:
+## This repo contains all of my derivatives pricing models, including:

-### A standard Black-Scholes theoretical pricer with inputs for all variables (BS_standard.ipynb)
+### File 1: A standard Black-Scholes theoretical options pricer with inputs for all variables (BS_standard.ipynb)

-### a monte carlo simulation that takes user inputs for the variable values, with subsequent calculations based on the BS equation and referencing Yahoo Finance data using the yahoo_fin package (BS_montecarlo.py)
+### File 2: A Monte-Carlo simulation that takes user inputs for the variable values, with subsequent calculations based on the Black-Scholes equation and referencing Yahoo Finance data using the yahoo_fin package (BS_montecarlo.py)